smart-facility/cognicity/README.md

 1. On the `master` branch, run `grunt build`
 2. Copy the resulting `dist` folder somewhere
 3. Back in the repository, switch to the `gh-pages` branch
-4. Delete the content's of the repo's folder and replace them with those in `dist`
+4. Delete the contents of the repos folder and replace them with those in `dist`
 5. Commit the changes and push them to `origin`